jmd-dk/concept/concept/docs/tutorial/installation.rst

 installation on your local machine, not on a remote cluster.

 .. note::
-   Don't bother attempting the installation on anything but a Linux system
+   Though CO\ *N*\ CEPT may be installed on Windows through the `Windows Subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/about>`_, installing on a native Linux system is recommended.
+Don't bother attempting the installation on macOS.

 To install the newest version of CO\ *N*\ CEPT along with all of its dependencies, open a terminal and invoke